atrotter0/word-counter-mvc/README.md

 ## Description

 A .NET web app utilizing the MVC paradigm.
 Allows a user to enter a word and a phrase.
-The phrase will be searched for the word entered and display how many times that word occurred within the phrase.
+The phrase will be searched for the word and display how many times that word occurred within the phrase.

 ## Specs